jukafah/calabash-demo/README.md

 git version 2.3.3
 ```

-### Install RVM
+#### Install RVM

+We will first install RVM (Ruby Version Manager).
+This lets you seamlessly switch ruby versions that are in use.
+Still in terminal, execute:

 ```
 curl -L https://get.rvm.io | bash -s stable --auto-dotfiles --autolibs=enable --ruby
 ```
 *RVM installation may take a few minutes.*

-Once done, quit, relaunch Terminal, and then execute:
+Once done, quit, relaunch Terminal, and then continue with executing:

 ```
 $ rvm -v